Jalle19/eachwatt/README.md

 * Can _**measure power characteristics**_
   * Characteristics mean voltage and frequency.
 Any number of characteristics sensors may be defined, and each phase can theoretically be measured by a different device.
-* Can _**publish the gathered data**_ to various targets (see next section)
+* Can _**publish the gathered data**_ to various targets

-### Data publishers

   * InfluxDB
     * Data can be published to InfluxDB, enabling users to chart their data using e.g. Grafana.
     * The `examples/` directory contains a ready-to-use [Flux task](examples/integrate_energy_hourly.task.flux) for regularly integrating power into energy
   * MQTT
     * Data can be published to MQTT, enabling any MQTT-enabled piece of software to receive the data in real-time
     * Optional Home Assistant auto-discovery support, meaning each configured sensor can be autoconfigured in Home Assistant as separate entities
   * WebSocket
     * The built-in web interface communicates with the application using a WebSocket, which is also usable by other software.
 This can be used to build e.g. custom web interfaces for wall-mounted displays

 ## Screenshots